Jagiellonian dynasty: Sigismund I the Old and Sigismund II Augustus

 The Grand Duke Alexander was elected King of Poland in 1501, after the death of John Albert.
 In 1506 he was succeeded by Sigismund I the Old (Zygmunt I Stary, Žygimantas Senasis) in both Poland and Lithuania, as the political realities were drawing the two states closer together.
 Prior to that Sigismund I had been a Duke of Silesia by the authority of his brother Ladislaus II of Bohemia, but like other Jagiellon rulers before him, he had not pursued the Polish Crown's claim to Silesia.

 After the death of King Alexander I, Sigismund I arrived in Vilnius, where he was elected by the Lithuanian Ducal Council on 13 September 1506 as Grand Duke of Lithuania, contrary to the Union of Mielnik, which involved a joint Polish-Lithuanian election of a monarch.
 On 8 December 1506 during the session of the Polish Senate in Piotrków, Sigismund I was elected King of Poland.
 He arrived in Kraków on 20 January 1507 and was crowned four days later in Wawel Cathedral by Primate Andrzej Boryszewski.
 In 1518 Sigismund I married Bona Sforza d'Aragona, a young, strong-minded Italian princess.
-Bona's sway over the king and the magnates, her efforts to strengthen the monarch's political position, financial situation, and especially the measures she took to advance her personal and dynastic interests, including the forced royal election of the minor Sigismund Augustus in 1529 and his premature coronation in 1530, increased the discontent among szlachta activists.
+The couple had six children together, including a male heir, Sigismund Augustus.
+In 1527, while pregnant with the sixth child, the Queen fell from a horse during hunting of a bear and gave birth prematurely to her second son, Prince Albertus, who died the same day; accident renderred Bona infertile and left Augustus as sole surviving legitimate son of the King.Bona's sway over the king and the magnates, her efforts to strengthen the monarch's political position, financial situation, and especially the measures she took to advance her personal and dynastic interests, including the forced royal election of the minor Sigismund Augustus in 1529 and his coronation in 1530, increased the discontent among szlachta activists.